raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 Now let's code your pen trap.

 First of all, you're going to program a _kill code_ to turn the motor off.
-You need to do this because if you simply stop the program when the motor is running, the motor keeps on spinning because that was the last instruction it had, or more precisely, buecause that GPIO pin remains _high_.
+You need to do this because if you simply stop the program when the motor is running, the motor keeps on spinning because that was the last instruction it had, or more precisely, because that GPIO pin remains _high_.

 --- task ---